 Is it not better to learn whether you can make the alteration before going through all the hassles?
 An Outline Planning Permission gives you.

 This opportunity to know if you have a chance to get permission for the development.
-You can submit some basic documents at first and after the permission granted.
+You can submit some basic documents at first and after the permission is granted.
 You can go through the details at any time within the time limit given by the local council.

 I hope this blog will help you decide whether you want to submit an Outline Planning Application or a Full Planning Application for your property development.

 The best way to make your application is to contact an experienced planning consultant.
 You can also ask for Pre-Application Advice from your local council.
 They will provide you with all the information required to make your application.